 When the dinner was over, mother told father that I was going to tell a story from a book.
 Her scepticism of my abi-lity to do it was plainly evident in her attitude but my father's face lit up with an understanding look.
-He could read but very little and he used this limited knowledge to read his Bible with the help of a little dictionary which he used with difficulty.
-"I have often wished that I had good ability to read books but I never had the opportunity.
+He could read but very little and he used this limited knowledge to read his Bible with whowledge to read his block with the help of a little dictionary which he used with difficulty. "'I have often wished that I had good ability to read books but I never had the opportunity.
 Perhaps I was too old when I tried to learn.
-I hope our son has learned enough so he can help me to read my Bible said father, looking at me, smiling.
+I hope our son has learned enough so he can help me to read my Bible," said father, looking at me, smiling. said